SaulBatman/SaulBatman/README.md

 - 👋 Hi, I’m Mingxi Jia.
 I am a Ph.D. student in Computer Science at Brown University, advised by Professor Stefanie Tellex.
+I am currectly working on efficient language-conditioned policy learning for robotic manipulation.
 - 🌱 I got my master's degree in Robotics (Computer Science concentration) from Northeastern University, Boston, where I was fortunate to work with Professor Robert Platt, Professor Robin Walters, and all my friends.
 I received my Bachelor's degree (in Mechanical Design, Manufacturing, and its Automation) at Beijing University of Chemical Technology (BUCT).
 - 👀 I’m interested in sample-efficient robot manipulation using equivariant neural networks.
-I also have a keen interest in 3D reconstruction.
+I also have a keen interest in natural language processing, mobile manipulation, and 3D reconstruction.
 - 🌱 I was a research assistant at BNU-HKBU UIC, advised by Professor Amy Hui Zhang, conducting reseaches on multi-view 3D Reconsturction, image segmentation and active shape models theory.
+I really enjoyed my time there!
 - 📫 Please feel free to send me an email via mingxi_jia@brown.edu if you have any questions!

 <!---